Supplier Terms and Conditions

 9.2 These Conditions shall apply to any reworked or replacement Goods and/or Services supplied by the Supplier.

-9.3 If the Goods are not delivered by the applicable date, the Company may, at its option, claim or deduct 5 per cent of the price of the Goods for each week’s delay in delivery by way of liquidated damages, up to a maximum of 50 per cent of the total price of the Goods.
-If the Company exercises its rights under this clause 9.2 it shall not be entitled to any of the remedies set out in clause 9.1 in respect of the Goods’ late delivery.
+9.3 If the Goods are not delivered by the date specified in the Order, the Company may, at its option, claim or deduct 5 per cent of the price of the Goods for each week’s delay in delivery by way of liquidated damages, up to a maximum of 50 per cent of the total price of the Goods, unless such failure or delay is caused solely by the Company’s failure to comply with its obligations under these Conditions.
+The parties confirm that these liquidated damages are reasonable and proportionate to compensate the Company for discounts that its own customers are likely to demand in respect of late delivery of the same Goods to them, and therefore such liquidated damages cannot be considered extravagant or unconscionable.

-9.4 If the Supplier has delivered Goods that do not comply with these, then, without limiting its other rights or remedies, the Company shall have one or more of the following rights, whether or not it has accepted the Goods:
+9.5 If the Supplier has delivered Goods [or performed Services?] that do not comply with these Conditions, then, without limiting its other rights or remedies, the Company shall have one or more of the following rights, whether or not it has accepted the Goods or Services:

-9.4.3 to require the Supplier to repair or replace the rejected Goods, or to provide a full refund of the price of the rejected Goods (if paid);
+9.5.3 to require the Supplier to repair or replace the rejected Goods [or to reperform the Services (as applicable)], or to provide a full refund of the price of the rejected Goods [or Services] (if paid);

-9.4.5 to recover from the Supplier any expenditure incurred by the Company in obtaining substitute goods from a third party; and
+9.5.5 to recover from the Supplier any expenditure incurred by the Company in obtaining substitute goods or services from a third party; and

-9.4.6 to claim damages for any additional costs, loss or expenses incurred by the Company arising from the Supplier’s failure to supply Goods in accordance with this Contract.
+9.5.6 to claim damages for any additional costs, loss or expenses incurred by the Company arising from the Supplier’s failure to supply Goods or Services in accordance with the Contract.

 10.1.1 any claim made against the Company for actual or alleged infringement of a third party’s intellectual property rights arising out of, or in connection with, the manufacture, supply or use of the Goods, or receipt, use or supply of the Services, to the extent that the claim is attributable to the acts or omissions of the Supplier, its employees, agents or subcontractors;